mikenguyen13/data_analysis/_book/22-endogeneity.md

 -   When unobservable factors that affect who is in the sample are independent of unobservable factors that affect the outcome, the sample selection is not endogenous.
 Hence, the sample selection is ignorable and estimator that ignores sample selection is still consistent.
 -   when the unobservable factors that affect who is included in the sample are correlated with the unobservable factors that affect the outcome, the sample selection is endogenous and not ignorable, because estimators that ignore endogenous sample selection are not consistent (we don't know which part of the observable outcome is related to the causal relationship and which part is due to different people were selected for the treatment and control groups).

+Assumptions:
+- The unobservables that affect the treatment selection and the outcome are jointly distributed as bivariate normal.

+Notes:
+- If you don't have strong exclusion restriction, identification is driven by the assumed non linearity in the functional form (through inverse Mills ratio).
+E.g., the estimate depend on the bivariate normal distribution of the error structure:

+    + With strong exclusion restriction for the covariate in the correction equation, the variation in this vairable can help idnetify the control for selection
+    + With weak exclusion restriction, and the coavriate exists in both steps, it's the assumed error structure that identifies the control for selection.

 To combat Sample selection, we can